 This means there must not have been sufficient time between the time you were provoked and the time of the victim’s death to rise to the level of premeditated murder rather than voluntary manslaughter.

-If the court finds there was sufficient provocation to have caused another reasonable person in the same circumstances to react in a similar fashion your attorney could have your charges reduced from murder to voluntary manslaughter—a difference between eleven years in prison or life in prison.
+If the court finds there was sufficient provocation to have caused another reasonable person in the same circumstances to react in a similar fashion your San Diego homicide lawyer could have your charges reduced from murder to voluntary manslaughter—a difference between eleven years in prison or life in prison.

 - Involuntary Manslaughter—Under California Penal Code 192(b), involuntary manslaughter occurs when a person is unlawfully killed, however the person who killed the victim had no malice toward the victim, and the death was entirely unintentional.